rat10/nng/graphLiterals.md

 ## Inclusion

 Inclusion offers the possibility to parse a graph literal and add its content into a graph.
 It can intuitively be understood as adding the statements documented in a literal graph to the set of asserted statements.
-This works very much like `owl:imports` for ontologies and the respective property, `nng:includes`, is named to allude to that similarity.
+This works very much like `owl:imports` for ontologies.
+However, unlike `owl:imports` it is not transitive and included graph literals are not allowed to contain other graph literals.
+This has technical reasons as it puts less strain on the parser, but also conceptual ones: a graph literal should be self-contained and free of any kind of ambiguity.

 Importing a literal into a graph doesn't create a nested graph but includes the statements from the graph literal into a graph.
 The including graph may be explicitly named or referenced as the local graph.